bruvellu/cephalic-furrow/README.md

-# :fly: Cephalic furrow function and evolution
+# :fly: Cephalic furrow project

-This repository contains the main data, analyses, and source files associated with our cephalic furrow project.
+This repository contains the main data, analyses, and source files associated with our project about the developmental role and evolution of the cephalic furrow.
-Here, we only track text files, but the image data and high-resolution figures and videos are available in the Zenodo snapshots (see below).
+The image data files and high-resolution figures and videos are available in the Zenodo snapshots (see below).

 The model and simulations are maintained in a separate repository: [@abhijeetkrishna/cephalic-furrow-theory](https://github.com/abhijeetkrishna/cephalic-furrow-theory).